revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Because both the values are true and the "and" operator is used in print(), therefore it prints the value of last variable in output screen that is 'or'.
+> Because both the values are true and the `and` operator is used in `print()`, therefore it prints the value of last variable in output screen that is 'or'.

   </details>
   </details>